ausd-io/ausd/doc/dnsseed-policy.md

-doged BCH-relevant DNS seed information
+ausd BCH-relevant DNS seed information
 =============================================

-doged uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.
+ausd uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.